pfleegmatic/Flashcard-Generator/README.md

 # Flashcard-Generator
 The complete list of questions and answers for this application is inside the questions.json file.

+#Packages used:
-Packages used, inquirer for Command Line Interaction (CLI) and fs (to resolve earlier issue that prevented looping though question array): npm install inquirer npm install fs
+1) Inquirer for Command Line Interaction (CLI) and
+2) fs (to resolve earlier issue that prevented looping though question array), install following in your directory as needed: npm install inquirer, npm install fs

-To run the game execute the following command: node flashcards.js
+#To run the game execute the following command:
+node flashcards.js

-Advanced JavaScript Assignment: Cloze Constructors Overview
+#Advanced JavaScript Assignment: Cloze Constructors
+Overview

 To develop backend function for a basic flashcard game application.